apossiblespace/parts/README.md

 The local nREPL server port will be printed, along with a help menu showing the REPL Reloaded tools available.

-Evaluate the apossiblespace.parts namespace and a mulog publisher will start, sending pretty printed events to the console.
+Evaluate the tools.ifs.parts namespace and a mulog publisher will start, sending pretty printed events to the console.
 Evaluate `(mulog-publisher)` to stop the mulog publisher.

 Call the `-main` function with or without an argument, or call the `greet` function directly passing an optional key and value pair.